We love any excuse to celebrate a bookshop, with their comforting atmosphere and wonderful smell.

 The house was built in 1708 for Sarah and Michael Johnson, and the family ran their bookshop business on the ground floor.
 Dr Samuel Johnson, writer and lexicographer, was born here in 1709 and lived here for 27 years.
 The museum features a small bookshop, specialising in history, architecture and – of course – Samuel Johnson.

 The UK’s first black publisher and bookshop, New Beacon Books was founded in 1966 by John La Rose and his partner Sarah White.
 New Beacon Publishing has produced scores of books by Black writers, including a biography of the influential Pan-Africanist Marcus Garvey and CLR James’ first and only published novel Minty Alley.

 The bookshop has been at the centre of many ground-breaking political and social projects, organisations and campaigns over the years.
-It closed in February 2017, but soon reopened thanks to a volunteer New Beacon Development Group and a successful crowdfunding campaign.
+The shop was nearly closed down in 2017 and in 2022, but both times was saved by volunteers and a successful crowdfunding campaign.